Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 greatest outliers.

 Here is a plot of that distribution, as you can see the vast majority is concentrated in the back corner of the volume.
+The thin purple layer covering the rest of the x-y plane are where those outlier are that we’re looking for.

 ``` r
 distribution <- data.frame(failures = data$failures,rate = data$failure_rate )